Language

 Two Calculation Modes

-Calculate Margin lets you analyze existing pricing by entering cost and revenue.
-Set Price helps you plan pricing by entering cost and your target margin or markup percentage.
+Calculate Margin analyzes existing pricing from cost and revenue; Set Price plans new pricing from cost and a target margin or markup.

-Go beyond basic gross margin.
-Add operating expenses and taxes to calculate operating and net profit margins, giving you a complete view of your actual profitability.
+Go beyond gross margin — add operating expenses and taxes to see your operating and net (bottom-line) profitability.

-In Set Price mode, switch between setting a target margin (percentage of revenue) or markup (percentage of cost).
-The calculator automatically shows both values regardless of which you set.
+In Set Price mode, target a margin (% of revenue) or a markup (% of cost).
+The calculator always shows both values.

 Visual Breakdown Bar

-Enter a quantity to instantly see total revenue, total cost, and total profit across multiple units — useful for order-level or inventory-level analysis.
+Enter a quantity to instantly see total revenue, total cost, and total profit across multiple units — handy for orders and inventory.

 Frequently Asked Questions